 Chances are you’re not yet ready to dish out money professional rackets yet.
-We spent hours researching the UK market and narrowed down our choices to a list of best entry-level tennis rackets for beginners.
-Not only are these are budget-friendly but also great to start your game with.
+We spent hours researching the UK market and narrowed down our choices to a list of the best entry-level tennis rackets for beginners.
+Not only are these are budget-friendly with many under £100 but also great to start your game with.

 Without further delay, let’s start.

 Our selection of the best entry-level tennis racket available in the UK market!